Fenstanton: Notable people

 The village is the ancestral home of John Howland, one of the Pilgrims who arrived on the Mayflower in 1620 at Plymouth, Massachusetts.

 In the 18th century Lancelot "Capability" Brown, the famous landscape gardener, bought the Lordship of the Manor of Fenstanton and Hilton from the Earl of Northampton.
 Brown and his wife Bridget are buried in the parish churchyard and the chancel bears a memorial to them and two of their sons, John and his wife Mary and Lancelot Brown Junior with his wife Frances memorialised across the nave.

-The antiquary M. R. James wrote a ghost story entitled The Fenstanton Witch, which was not published till after his death.
+Notable antiquarian M. R. James wrote a ghost story entitled "The Fenstanton Witch", which was not published till after his death.
 The story also mentions the village of Lolworth, which is a few miles away.

 Religious sites

-The parish church of St Peter and St Paul dates from the 13th century, though there was an earlier church on the site listed in the Domesday Survey.
+The parish church of St Peter and St Paul dates from the 13th century, though there was an earlier church on the site listed in the Domesday Book of 1086.

 The octagonal spire on the west tower dates from the 14th century, and the church is noted for its chancel, built by 14th-century rector William de Longthorne.
 The east window, 17 feet in width, is impressive for a church of its size.
 The six bells date from the 17th and 18th century, the latest being hung in 1981, a gift from The Howland Society in America, descendants of the Mayflower Pilgrims mentioned above.

 The village also has both a Baptist and a United Reformed Church.